pokemontrades/porygon-bot/README.md

 # porygon-bot
-An irc bot created by the /r/pokemontrades team for our use.
-It could be useful for anyone with a small irc channel consisting of a static group, specifically moderators of a subreddit.
+An IRC bot created by the /r/pokemontrades team for our use.

 ## Features
 * High Five
+* .msg
+* .checkball
-* !msg
+* .checkfc

-## Upcoming
-* Search modmail
+* Shortcuts

 ## Installation
 * `npm install`